paras-khatri/rdf-serializations/README.md

 # RDF serializations

+Comparing the Turtle, N-Triples, and JSON-LD serializations of RDF.

 ## Validate your Turtle file

-Edit `description.ttl` and write some triples using Turtle.

-Then run:
+Edit `description.ttl`, then run:

 ```sh
 make validate-ttl